WHAT IS ALEKS?

 Rose-Hulman Institute of Technology requires an ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to determine readiness for mathematics courses.
 ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
-The Placement Assessment is up to 30 questions and generally takes 60-90 minutes to complete.
-After the Placement Assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
-Students then have the opportunity to reassess and improve their placement.
+ALEKS PPL is up to 30 questions and generally takes 60-90 minutes to complete.
+After completing ALEKS PPL, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
+Students then have the opportunity to reassess and improve their assessment.

 ALEKS consists of three parts: